C4Cypher/Mad_Hatter/Design.md

 				compound term `car(arg, ...)` will be parsed as if the arguments were constructed with a tuple as mentioned above

-			#### Constraints
+			#### constraint
 				`?term`
 				The lazy operator `?/1` defines a constraint, a non-ground term with a build in guard relation that narrows which term any variable bound to the constraint may successfully unify with.
-If the argument of the constraint does itself evaluate (or just is) to a ground term, it may itself be considered semantically ground, yet the evaulation of said argument is delayed until the constraint is unified with another ground term and is treated as non ground until such a unification
+If the argument of the constraint does itself evaluate to (or just is) a ground term, it may itself be considered semantically ground, yet the evaulation of said argument is delayed until the constraint is unified with another ground term and is treated as non ground until such a unification